7 Spiritual Gifts of the Holy Spirit and Their Meanings

 Understanding is the gift that helps you grasp the truth of God more deeply.
 It gives spiritual clarity.
 Instead of only hearing biblical truth on the surface, you begin to see why it matters, how it fits together, and what it reveals about God.

-This gift is especially important when Scripture feels difficult, when doctrine feels abstract, or when suffering makes God's ways hard to read.
+This gift matters when Scripture feels difficult, when doctrine feels abstract, or when suffering makes God's ways harder to trust.
 Understanding helps a believer move from confusion toward steady confidence in God's truth.

 3. Counsel